Dixieland jazz: History

-During the 1930s and 1940s, the earlier group-improvisation style fell out of favor with the majority of younger black players, while some older players of both races continued on in the older style.
+During the 1930s and 1940s, the earlier group-improvisation style fell out of favor with the majority of younger black players, while some older players continued on in the older style.
 Though younger musicians developed new forms, many beboppers revered Armstrong and quoted fragments of his recorded music in their own improvisations.

 The Dixieland revival in the late 1940s and 1950s was formed in reaction to the orchestrated sounds of the swing era and the perceived chaos of the new bebop sounds (called "Chinese music" by Cab Calloway).
-Led by the Assunto brothers' original Dukes of Dixieland, a band known for its virtuoso improvisation and recording history's first stereo record, the movement brought many semi-retired musicians a measure of fame late in their lives, as well as bringing retired musicians back onto the jazz circuit after years of not playing (such as Kid Ory and Red Nichols).
+Led by the Assunto brothers' original Dukes of Dixieland, a band known for its virtuoso improvisation and recording history's first stereo record, the movement brought semi-retired musicians a measure of fame late in their lives, as well as bringing retired musicians back onto the jazz circuit after years of not playing (including Kid Ory and Red Nichols).
 Many Dixieland groups of the revival era consciously imitated the recordings and bands of decades earlier.
 Other musicians continued to create fresh performances and new tunes.
-For example, in the 1950s a style called "Progressive Dixieland" sought to blend polyphonic improvisation with bebop-style rhythm.
+In the 1950s a style called "Progressive Dixieland" sought to blend polyphonic improvisation with bebop-style rhythm.
 Spike Jones & His New Band and Steve Lacy played with such bands.
 This style is sometimes called "Dixie-bop".
 Lacy went on to apply that approach to the music of Thelonious Monk, Charles Mingus, Duke Ellington, and Herbie Nichols.

 Etymology

-The word "Dixie" is the nickname of the Southern United States, wherein New Orleans – the birthplace of Dixieland Jazz – is located.
+"Traditional jazz" can refer to both the early-20th century New Orleans-style of jazz performance, as well as the revivals of the genre seen in post-war American and Britain.

+Johnny Stein's Dixie Jass band and The Original Dixieland Jazz Band® are the first two jazz bands to come on to the New Orleans jazz or jass music scene.
+Jass was eventually replaced with jazz by November 24, 1917 in NYC when The Original Dixieland Jazz Band® recorded music.